vcellmike/PatternsFormation/Toybox/README.md

 ## Image-Containing Zip Files
  - 05-09-2024_all_images.zip contains 15,133 images in png format, generated using VCell software using the same initial distribution of A protein (noise).
- - Generated Images.zip contains 4,523 images generated using VCell software using 5 different initial distributions of A proteins, called noise3 (598 images), ..., noise6 (1,000 images), noise7 (999 images)
+ - Generated Images.zip contains 4,523 images generated using VCell software using 5 different initial distributions of A proteins, called noise3 (598 images), noise4 (927 images), noise5 (999 images), noise6 (1,000 images), noise7 (999 images)
  - Generated Images 7-2-24 contains 19,858 images in png format, generated using VCell software using 5 different initial distributions of A proteins, called noise 3 (4,000 images), noise 4 (3,900 images), noise 5 (3,965 images), noise 6 (3,993 images), noise 7 (4,000 images)
  - real_images_6-29-25 contains 13 photographs of real monkeyflowers.
 This data is to be used for To Silico conversion.